New York Bight

 Photo simulations of the six NY Bight lease areas from select KOPs (Figure 1) may be viewed or downloaded using the links below.
 For the most accurate viewing, we recommend using zoom to Fit the Window for the 124 degree panoramas and zoom to 100% for the 50 mm cropped equivalent photo simulations.

-New York Bight Photo-Simulations by KOP from North to South: (Note: simulations will continue to be added as they become available.)
+New York Bight Photo-Simulations by KOP from North to South

 In addition to the photo simulations described above, 360° surround view simulations were produced from KOPs.
 The 360° surround view simulations enable the onscreen viewer to pan from left to right as if they are standing at the KOP and looking full circle to see the entire physical context of the KOP location and its orientation to the ocean view.
 These cannot be downloaded, but may be viewed on the screen at: https://ny-bight.truescape.com/1.2.0/index.html#/